Meniscus Repair in Thailand Your guide to cost, top specialists & hospitals

 How Quickly Can You Walk?

-Preserving the meniscus through repair protects the articular cartilage from accelerated wear.
-Studies show that patients who undergo meniscectomy have higher rates of knee arthritis over the following ten to twenty years compared to those whose meniscus was repaired.
-This is why surgeons increasingly favour repair over trimming when the tear location and pattern allow it — even though repair requires a longer recovery.
+Preserving the meniscus through repair protects the articular cartilage from accelerated wear.1,2 Studies show that patients who undergo meniscectomy have higher rates of knee arthritis in later life compared to those whose meniscus was repaired.
+This is why surgeons increasingly favour repair over trimming when the tear location and pattern allow it, even though repair requires a longer recovery.

 Risks and Safety of Meniscus Surgery